Integrating Processing

 allowing the session to be easily referenced. - Only a single session can be activated at one time.

-is aCurrentValueSubject
+is aAnyPublisher

 and can be subscribed for changes that occur during the activation & deactivation of a session.

-that roughly aligns with the application lifecycle.
+that roughly aligns with the headphone connectivity lifecycle.

 Parameter Value Operations